About Our Bicycles

 How long will it take to get my bicycle?

 Our bicycles are produced in small runs.
 Delivery times vary due to demand.
-Generally we ship in as little as a few weeks.
+Generally we ship in about a week.
 You will be able to approve your delivery date before finalizing your order.

 How will I know that my bicycle will fit me?